utilmind/how-to-run-untrusted-app/README.md

 ```bash
 docker stop untrusted-app
 ```
-Or `untrusted-app-dev`.
+Or other container name.
 Please check out the exact app name in the list of running containers of Docker Desktop.

 ---